 But you’ll also find pockets of hipster modern with award-winning chefs and farm-to-table restaurants; classy craft cocktail bars that feel like you’ve stepped into the mountain town of Asheville; boutique stores that support local and important causes; and craft breweries on the move!

 If you’re new to Raleigh, you just may be wondering, where exactly is JoCo?

 Johnston County is the next county south of Wake County and is situated at the crossroads of I-95 and I-40.
 The closest town to Raleigh, and the one that has seen the greatest growth and revitalization, is Clayton, NC.

 The other two biggest towns in the area are Benson and Smithfield, the seat of government.
-Mixed in are smaller rural communities, farms, and plenty of space!
+Mixed in are smaller rural communities like Pine Level, farms, and plenty of space!

 Johnston County is one of the largest counties in North Carolina and has a rich history in farming and agriculture.

 Depending on where you are departing from in Raleigh and going to in Johnston County, it can take anywhere from 20-minutes to an hours drive, perfect for a day trip or an evening out.

 We began our date experience in Johnston County with lunch at the Gilded Pear Brew House in downtown Smithfield.